-At HF and lower VHF, I've found q hole-through capacitor may sometimes filter better than their SMT counterpart.
+At HF and lower VHF, I've found a hole-through capacitor may sometimes filter better than a "garden variety" SMT counterpart.
 Click for a graphic that shows this.
 Presumably, the SMT cap exhibited a lower Q than the equivalent hole-though part.
 At some frequency above 200 MHz, the lead inductance of the hole-through capactor may cause the opposite effect.